knative/docs/docs/eventing/samples/kafka/channel/README.md

 shows how to configure the `KafkaChannel` to work against a protected Apache Kafka cluster, with the two supported TLS and SASL authentication methods.

+!!! note
+Kafka channels require certificates to be in `.pem` format.
+If your files are in a different format, you must convert them to `.pem`.

+Follow the section corresponding to the channel type that you used (consolidated or distributed) when installing eventing-kafka:

+### Consolidated channel authentication

-### TLS authentication
+#### TLS authentication

 To use TLS authentication you must create:

 * A CA certificate
 * A client certificate and key

-!!! note
-    Kafka channels require these files to be in `.pem` format.
-If your files are in a different format, you must convert them to `.pem`.

-1. For the consolidated channel type, create the certificate files as secret fields in your chosen namespace:
+1. Create the certificate files as secret fields in your chosen namespace:
    ```shell
    kubectl create secret --namespace <namespace> generic <kafka-auth-secret> \
      --from-file=ca.crt=caroot.pem \